nasccped/DP-iterator-example/README.md

   patterns.
 You can find it at [amazon website](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612).

 [^kojamp]: Kojamp is a Java and Kotlin project manager I built.
-You can find more info in it's
+You can find more info on it's
   [official repository](https://github.com/nasccped/kojamp)